kierisi/pyopensci.github.io/_posts/2024-05-24-how-to-submit-package-to-pyos.md

 comments: true
 ---
 # <i class="fa-solid fa-screwdriver-wrench"></i> Congratulations, you’ve created a package!
 Creating a Python package, whether it's your first or five-hundredth, is an incredible contribution to the open source ecosystem---don't forget to take a moment to celebrate!
 But the adventure doesn't have to stop there.
-You can also submit your package to pyOpenSci's open peer review process!
+You can also submit your package to pyOpenSci's open peer review process.

 > Looking for help creating a Python package?
 Check out [the pyOpenSci Package Guide](https://www.pyopensci.org/python-package-guide/), which will walk you through the process, start to finish.